TL;DR

 Fibrin Clot Formation

-Fibrin clot formation, the grand finale of hemostasis, is where proteins and platelets culminate in a sticky mesh, plugging the leak in your blood vessel, sealing the wound and allowing healing to begin.
+Fibrin clot formation, the grand finale of hemostasis, is where proteins and platelets culminate in a sticky mesh, plugging the leak in the blood vessel, sealing the wound and allowing healing to begin.

 The Key Players